Generative Design AI Workflow

 Redudant menu options for generative design

-Reference: An Expert's flow of using Generative Design
+The ideal flow of using Generative Design Tools

 This user flow is referenced to provide context about how a learned user would navigate through the interface to produce Generative Design Results.